adamwan-nexplore/guidebook-nxp-hk/how-we-develop/smoke-tests.md

 ### Be avoid to run same action to run for each test

-Sometime we only want to run some actions once through the test execution. e.g. Authentication
+Sometimes we only want to run some actions once through the test execution. e.g. Authentication

 #### Use Case: Authentication